farbenmeer/react-spring-slider/CONTRIBUTING.md

 ## Pull Request Process

 1. Make sure your idea is put into an issue first.
-2. Make sure to start your work from the latest master or rebase if needed.
+2. Make sure to start your work from the latest main or rebase if needed.
 3. Make sure to have the latest dependencies installed via `npm install`.
 4. Do your changes and write clear commit messages following our conventions (see previous commits or `commitlint.config.js`).
 5. Test your changes and make sure `npm run lint` passes with no errors. ;)